 Computer numerical control (CNC) machines are used extensively in the manufacturing industry.
-Defined as machining system that’s controlled via a computer, they allow manufacturers to automate many manufacturing processes that would otherwise have to be performed manually.
-As a result, CNC driven machines increase productivity, reduce waste and even reduce or eliminate the risk of human error.
-But there are several different types of CNC machines, each of which has their own unique functions.
+Defined as a machining system that’s controlled via a computer, they allow manufacturers to automate many manufacturing processes that would otherwise have to be performed manually.
+As a result, CNC driven machines increase productivity, reduce waste, and even reduce or eliminate the risk of human error.

 CNC Milling Machine